juxhouse/bela-resources/API.md

 ### Dependency
 ```
 {
   to: ElementPath
   name: String                    // Optional.
 Case-sensitive.
-Required when more than one dependency exists between the same elements.
+Required when more than one dependency exists between the same two elements.
   description: String             // Optional.
   technology: Technology          // Optional.
   async: boolean                  // Optional.
 Defaults to false.